-During the stage of running the engine in, that is the first $1000\ KM$ (620 miles), the engine oil used should be of a mineral oil formula.
+During the stage of running the engine in, that is the first $1000\ \text{KM}$ ( $620\ \text{Miles}$ ), the engine oil used should be of a mineral oil formula.
 This also applies if the engine has been repaired.

 - WEAR SUITABLE CLOTHING WHEN DRIVING A MOTORCYCLE.
 CLEVER KTM DRIVERS ALWAYS WEAR A HELMET, BOOTS, GLOVES AND A JACKET, REGARDLESS OF WHETHER DRIVING ALL DAY OR JUST FOR A SHORT TRIP.
-THE PROTECTIVE CLOTHING SHOULD BE BRIGHTLY COLORED SO THAT OTHER VEHICLE CAN SEE YOU AS EARLY AS POSSIBLE.
-YOUR PASSENGER WILL ALSO NEED SUITABLE PROTECTIVE CLOTHING. - DO NOT DRIVE AFTER HAVING CONSUMED ALCOHOL. - Always turn on the light to make sure that other drivers become aware of you as early as possible. - ONLY USE ACCESSORIES THAT HAVE BEEN RELEASED BY KTM.
+THE PROTECTIVE CLOTHING SHOULD BE BRIGHTLY COLORED SO THAT OTHER VEHICLE CAN SEE YOU AS EARLY AS POSSIBLE. - DO NOT DRIVE AFTER HAVING CONSUMED ALCOHOL. - ALWAYS TURN ON THE LIGHT TO MAKE SURE THAT OTHER DRIVERS BECOME AWARE OF YOU AS EARLY AS POSSIBLE. - ONLY USE ACCESSORIES THAT HAVE BEEN RELEASED BY KTM.
 FOR EXAMPLE, FRONT PANELLING CAN IMPAIR THE DRIVING PROPERTIES OF THE MOTORCYCLE.
-CASES, EXTRA TANKS ETC. CAN ALTER THE WEIGHT DISTRIBUTION AND THUS ALSO IMPAIR THE VEHICLES DRIVING PROPERTIES. - The front and rear wheel are allowed to be fitted only with tires that have the same profile type. - Observe the traffic regulations, drive defensively and trying to look ahead as far as possible so that any hazards can be recognized as early as possible. - CHOOSE YOUR DRIVING SPEED ACCORDING TO THE CONDITIONS AND YOUR DRIVING SKILLS. - DRIVE CAREFULLY ON UNKNOWN ROADS OR ON UNFAMILIAR TRIALS. - RENEW THE VIZOR ON YOUR HELMET OR THE GLASS OF YOUR GOGGLES ON TIME SO AS TO ENSURE OPTIMUM VISION IN ANY SITUATION.
-WHEN LIGHT SHINES DIRECTLY ON SCRATCHED VISOR OR GOGGLES, THE OPERATOR WILL BE BLINDED. - NEVER LEAVE YOUR MOTORCYCLE WITHOUT SUPERVISION IF THE ENGINE IS RUNNING. - These models were designed and built for one person only No additional passenger allowed! - When Riding your motorcycle, please bear in mind that other people may feel molested by excessive noise.
+CASES, EXTRA TANKS ETC. CAN ALTER THE WEIGHT DISTRIBUTION AND THUS ALSO IMPAIR THE VEHICLES DRIVING PROPERTIES - THE FRONT AND REAR WHEEL ARE ALLOWED TO BE FITTED ONLY WITH TIRES THAT HAVE THE SAME PROFILE TYPE. - OBSERVE THE TRAFFIC REGULATIONS, DRIVE DEFENSIVELY AND TRYING TO LOOK AHEAD AS FAR AS POSSIBLE SO THAT ANY HAZARDS CAN BE RECOGNIZED AS EARLY AS POSSIBLE. - CHOOSE YOUR DRIVING SPEED ACCORDING TO THE CONDITIONS AND YOUR DRIVING SKILLS. - DRIVE CAREFULLY ON UNKNOWN ROADS OR ON UNFAMILIAR TRIALS. - RENEW THE VIZOR ON YOUR HELMET OR THE GLASS OF YOUR GOGGLES ON TIME SO AS TO ENSURE OPTIMUM VISION IN ANY SITUATION.
+WHEN LIGHT SHINES DIRECTLY ON SCRATCHED VISOR OR GOGGLES, THE OPERATOR WILL BE BLINDED. - NEVER LEAVE YOUR MOTORCYCLE WITHOUT SUPERVISION IF THE ENGINE IS RUNNING. - THIS MOTORCYCLE IS DESIGNED AND BUILT FOR ONE PERSON ONLY -NO ADDITIONAL PASSENGER ALLOWED! - WHEN RIDING YOUR MOTORCYCLE, PLEASE BEAR IN MIND THAT OTHER PEOPLE MAY FEEL MOLESTED BY EXCESSIVE NOISE.